tomdu3/course-hub/README.md

 The website features a hero section with a gradient background, a glowing circle effect, and a search bar for users to find courses.
 It also includes sections for featured courses, top categories, testimonials, and a subscription form.
 The footer contains links to different sections of the website, social media icons, and copyright information.

-The website is hosted on [Netlify](https://www.netlify.com): https://tom-courses-hub.netlify.app, and is optimized for mobile devices.
+The website is hosted on *Netlify*: https://tom-courses-hub.netlify.app, and is optimized for mobile devices.
 It is also accessible to users with screen readers and keyboard navigation.

 ## Technologies Used